Paternity & Father’s Rights

 Assistance Obtaining Paternal Rights

-At Emerson Law, we represent fathers and mothers in paternity actions in Pinellas County, Florida, and throughout the surrounding region.
+At Emerson & Valentine, P.A., we represent fathers and mothers in paternity actions in Pinellas County, Florida, and throughout the surrounding region.
 We help fathers “activate” their rights through paternity actions and help couples establish clear time-sharing and support obligations.
 By offering honest, upfront counsel, we seek to help you assert your rights and maintain your relationship with your child.

 In common language, paternity is a test used to determine the biological father of a child.
 But in a civil law proceeding, it is used to resolve custody and child support issues for unmarried parents.
 Paternity issues are common in cases involving child support, but can also be a factor in adoption, inheritance, custody, visitation and health care.